-Acclaimed journalist Paul Workman helms CTV National News’ U.S. coverage from Washington.
-He took up this post in January of 2009.
+Acclaimed journalist Paul Workman helms CTV National News’ international coverage from London.

-Starting in 2007, Workman lead CTV's extensive coverage of news events in South Asia, including the ongoing efforts of the Canadian troops in Afghanistan, the assassination of Benazir Bhutto and the fall of Pakistan’s former President Gen. Pervez Musharraf.
+Starting in 2007, Workman lead CTV's extensive coverage of news events in the United States and in world events, as Washington Bureau Chief.
+He was previously based in South Asia and covered the ongoing efforts of the Canadian troops in Afghanistan, the assassination of Benazir Bhutto and the fall of Pakistan’s former President Gen. Pervez Musharraf.